 Which espresso machine brands and models do you work on?

 Which brands and models do you not work on?

-– Jura and Breville: These are popular brands in the US, and we’d like to service these lines, but there are no spare parts or technical documentation made available to the public (which includes us).
-Your only option is to contact the manufacturers directly for service.
+– Jura and Breville: These are popular brands in the US, and we’d like to service these lines, but there are few spare parts or technical documentation made available to the public (which includes us).
+Your best, and only option is to contact the manufacturers directly for service.

 – Krups, Kitchenaid, Mr. Coffee, Melitta, Espressione, Capresso, Cuisinart and Bene, to name but a few, as well as capsule machines like Nespresso and Keurig.
-These small, semi-automatic machines usually sell for $75-200 new, so it’s difficult to make a repair cost-effective compared to the cost of replacing the machine.
+These small, semi-automatic machines usually sell for $75-200 new, so it’s difficult to make repairs cost-effective compared to the replacing the machine.
 These brands are also difficult, if not impossible, to find parts for, so repair is often not even an option.